Wolox/rails-bootstrap/README.md

 If you have several servers with the same environment name you may want to difference them in Rollbar.
 For this set the `ROLLBAR_ENVIRONMENT` environment variable with your environment name.

+## Health Check

+Health check is a gem which makes an endpoint to check the status of the instance where this is running.
+It is configured for checking sidekiq and redis status, in addition to the migrations and the database.
+The first two default features in this bootstrap, but if you want to disable them, you should keep an eye on the [configuration file](/config/initializers/health_check.rb) of this gem and do not forget to remove them from the checks.

 ## Code Climate

 Add your code climate token to [.travis.yml](.travis.yml#L7) or [docker-compose.yml](docker-compose.yml)